Hameez10/Hameez10/README.md

 🤔 I am currently exploring how computer science can be applied in the political landscape.

-👨🏾‍💻 I am open to do Co-op/Internship placements
+👨🏾‍💻 I am open to Co-op/Internship placements with terms ranging from 4 to 16 months.
+I am interested in areas including, but not limited to, Software Engineering (with a preference for backend), Product Management, and Project Management.

 ## Relevant Coursework📚 :
 ### Computer Science